-Gunnings Bridge, a bridge which was built of red brick with stone dressing during the Imperial period, possibly in 1814.
-It is situated on Henley Street, Alcester.
+Oversley Bridge, a road bridge which was built during the Post Medieval period with later alterations made during the Imperial period.
+It is situated on Stratford Road, Alcester.

-A railway bridge that was built during the Imperial period.
-It was situated 800m south west of Marton Moor.
+Avon Viaduct, a railway viaduct that was built during the Imperial period.
+It is situated to the south of Brandon.

 A bridge which has its origins in the Medieval period but was widened in the 20th century.
 No part of the original bridge remains visible.
 It is situated on Blythe Road, 1.5km north east of Coleshill.